 4381 Elvis Presley Blvd, Memphis, TN 38116

 Family owned and operated since 1974.
-Serving World Famous Memphis style BBQ.
-Call for your free Cadillac Limo Ride.
+Serving "Award-winning World Famous Memphis style BBQ" for over 40 years.
+Call for your "Free Pink Cadillac Limo Ride."
 Marlowe's Gift Shop offers everything any Elvis/BBQ fan might need including gift ware, collectibles, clothing, Elvis memorabilia and more.
 Shop online or bring the family and dine with us!!!
 Just south of Graceland, a family dining experience awaits your arrival!!!

 2506 Mt.
 Moriah, Suite B-400, Memphis.